irit-melodi/irit-stac/cluster/README.md

 2. Start bash (it's tcsh by default for us; I couldn't figure out how to change my login shell)

-3. Create and activate your personal conda environment (HINT: is conda in your path?
+3. Create your personal directory in the project dir along with your conda environment (HINT: is conda in your path?
    It should be after steps 1 and 2)

       ```
+      mkdir $PROJECT_DIR/$USER
-      conda create -n irit-stac-$USER scipy pip
+      conda create -n irit-stac scipy pip
-      source activate irit-stac-$USER
+      source activate irit-stac
       ```

 4. Copy the STAC SVN to the project space: on your local machine